 Play with the language, learn from your mistakes, and again, have fun.

-The Library also has resources from home like OverDrive where you can read books in the language you're learning and Rocket Languages app that you can use to get started with a new language.
+The Library also has resources from home like OverDrive and its app, Libby where you can read books in the language you're learning and Rocket Languages app that you can use to get started with a new language.
 The Library also has books, films and magazines in so many languages and lots of other online resources to support language learning so be sure to reach out to the Library to find fun (and free) ways to support your learning.